 ROLE OF THE TECHNICAL PANEL

 The TP assists in the review and evaluation of five-year report (report) by participating in meetings on the merits of the report.
 The TP reviews and evaluates the report and provides comments to the Director at each agency’s discretion.
-Protection and enhancement.
+The TP will review and evaluate the report to assist the director in the decision to concur or not with assertion of the work group on whether it has met the work plan's protection and enhancement goals and benchmarks.
+Whether a work group is meeting a work plan’s enhancement goals and benchmarks depends on if the work plan includes enhancement goals and benchmarks and funding being made available for them.

 Each member of the TP assists the watershed work group in identifying any issues from their agency identified during its review and evaluation of the report.
 The TP ensures that the data, information, analysis, and documentation contained in the report is scientifically sound, technically reliable, and ecologically appropriate.